ethanjli/ublue-forklift-sysext-demo/README.md

    deploy multiple packages which all try to export files at the same target paths.
    This step can also be run on its own with `forklift pallet check`.
-4. Stage the pallet to be used on the next reboot, by creating a new staged pallet bundle in `~/.local/share/forklift/stages` (which, in this OS image, is attached via to `/var/lib/forklift/stages` via a bind-mount).
+4. Stage the pallet to be used on the next reboot, by creating a new staged pallet bundle in `~/.local/share/forklift/stages` (which, in this OS image, is attached to `/var/lib/forklift/stages` via a bind-mount).
    This step can also be run on its own with `forklift pallet stage`.

-Then you should either reboot or (if you're too impatient to reboot) run the `forklift-apply-systemd` script, which will:
+Then you should reboot (or, if you're really *really* impatient and don't want to reboot) run the `forklift-stage-apply-systemd` script, which will:

 1. Query Forklift to determine the path of the next staged pallet bundle to be applied.
 This path will be a subdirectory of `/var/lib/forklift/stages`.